GDC-ConsumerEdge/consumer-edge-core/README.md

       sudo apt install gettext
       ```

+1. Make sure you are authenticated with your Google Cloud account on the provisioning machine
+   and set the default working project
+    ```
+    gcloud auth login
+    gcloud config set project <<your_project_id>>
+    ```

-1. Create Google Cloud Service Account used for provisioning.
+2. Create Google Cloud Service Account used for provisioning.
 Skip this step if
 you have a properly authenticated GSA key located at `./build-artifacts/consumer-edge-gsa.json`

     ```bash
-    # Follow prompts, generate a new key when prompted
+    # Follow prompts, answer YES to generate a new key when prompted
     ./scripts/create-primary-gsa.sh
     ```